 Can a Booster Club Use My Personal Venmo?

-Setting up a Venmo account for a booster club can seem like the perfect way to simplify your club accounting.
+Well, yes, you can.
+But digging a bit deeper, is it something you should or should not do?
+Setting up a Venmo account for a booster club can seem like an easy way to simplify your club accounting.
 It’s digital, it’s easy, and almost everyone knows how to use it.
 Apps like Venmo can be an attractive alternative to cash and are more traceable and less susceptible to fraud or mismanagement.

 However, using a personal Venmo account to conduct booster club business may have unintended consequences.
 Read on to learn more about the implications of using Venmo or other cash apps.